 The best of both worlds: putting the respondent first

 What if you could combine the benefits of different survey types while making respondents the most important stakeholders?
-Starred believes that companies should make it as easy and simple as possible for respondents, as they are the ones who are asked for a favour.
+Starred believes that companies should make it as easy and simple as possible for respondents, as they are the ones who are asked for a favor.
 Therefore, our unique surveys never exceed one page, and the send button is always visible.
 The result?
 Overview and peace for the respondent, leading to the highest response rate in the market.

 Interested in measuring an accurate Net Promoter Score that you can immediately act upon?
 Don’t hesitate to contact us.
 We will be happy to help you.